 Transition Tips for Starting Preschool

-With August in full swing, many families are enjoying their last few weeks of summer knowing that back to school time will be here soon.
+With summer in full swing, many families are enjoying their last weeks of summer knowing that back to school time will be here soon.
 Whether this fills you with excitement or worry, it’s bound to bring up some big emotions, for both parents and kiddos.

 I remember my daughter’s first day of preschool many years ago.
 After dropping her off, I had absolutely no idea what to do with myself.
 I drove away sobbing and went to a lonely breakfast with just me and my infant son.
 Little did I know how much my daughter would love preschool, and how much I would come to enjoy those 2 ½ hours on Monday and Wednesday morning!